Allisonwonderlax13/https-github.com-obsproject-obs-studio./How-to-enable-or-disable-Aero-in-Windows-7.md

 ### Change Aero setting using its Windows service

-For advanced users another way is to start or stop the Desktop Window Manager Session Manager service.
-To do this, use the Services manager snap-in console (`services.msc`) or an administrative command promt.
-For the command promt, use `net stop uxsms` to disable and `net start uxsms` to enable Aero again.
+For advanced users, another way is to start or stop the Desktop Window Manager Session Manager service.
+To do this, use the Services manager snap-in console (`services.msc`) or an administrative command prompt.
+For the command prompt, use `net stop uxsms` to disable and `net start uxsms` to enable Aero again.